nejjarounissrine95-prog/Airbnb-Clone-Project/README.md

 Lets users leave feedback and ratings after a stay.
 This feature helps build trust and transparency among users by showing property quality through reviews.

 6.  **Data Optimization**
 Improves how data is stored and retrieved in the database.
 This feature ensures the app runs fast and efficiently, even when handling large amounts of user and booking data.
+## API Security
+The backend APIs of the Airbnb Clone are secured using multiple measures to protect user data, financial transactions, and ensure safe operations.

+### Security Measures

+1. **Authentication**

+Ensures that only registered users can access protected endpoints by verifying their identity with login credentials or secure tokens.

+- Why important: Prevents unauthorized users from accessing sensitive data like bookings, payments, or personal information.

+2. **Authorization**

+Controls what each authenticated user can do.
+Only authorized users can perform certain actions

+- Why important: Ensures users cannot access or modify data they shouldn’t, protecting other users’ information.

+3. **Rate Limiting**

+Limits the number of requests a user or IP can make in a short period.

+- Why important: Protects the system from spamming, abuse, or DDoS attacks that could crash the application.

+4. **Data Encryption**

+Sensitive data (passwords, payment info, personal details) is transmitted securely via HTTPS and stored encrypted in the database.

+- Why important: Prevents attackers from intercepting or stealing confidential information.

+5. **Input Validation and Sanitization**

+All user input is validated and sanitized to prevent malicious or unexpected data from entering the system.

+- Why important: Protects against attacks like SQL injection, broken functionality, and corrupted data.